 Marketing your home and finding a buyer is the next step.

 You will need to keep your house clean and tidy, and people you don’t know will come in to look at your home.
-Eventually someone will make you an offer – once you agree on the terms you have a contract!
+Eventually someone will make you an offer.
+You can check this Brian Willie interview to understand other steps to get started on selling the home.
+After you get the potential buyer you can get a contract and once you agree on the terms you have a contract!

 Getting the approval from your bank is crucial to the success of your sale closing so I work hard to get this to happen in a timely manner, with a systematic approach to the process.